-The procedure for QS labelling must be explained and known to the responsible employees who work with the products, even if no QS goods are handled.
+The regulations for labelling QS goods are known to the responsible employees who work with the products - even if no QS goods are handled.

 As an alternative to QS labelling in the accompanying documents, general rules can be agreed between customers and suppliers.
 The procedure must be documented in the quality management manual or in a work instruction, must be known to the employees concerned and to the supplier/recipient of the goods, and must be traceable in the audit.
 For the marketing of QS goods between scheme participants at the wholesale and/or preparation/processing stages, this alternative only applies until 31.12.2025.